usnistgov/MUD-PD/README.md

 # Prerequisites and Use

 MUD-PD has been built and tested on Apple (macOS 10.14) and Linux (Ubuntu 18+) computers.
-MUD-PD is currently untested on Windows.
+If using Ubuntu, version 20.04 LTS is recommended.
+MUD-PD is currently untested and unlikely to work on Windows.

 System specifications used for development and testing: